CasparKielwein/Aaargh/Mechanics.md

 To save against a condition, roll a single d20. on a Roll of 11 or higher, you pass the saving throw.

+### Comment
+Why four defenses and a single save (like dnd 4) and not AC + 3 saves like other editions?
+Based on the assumption, that player characters will cast more spells on more targets than NPCs, binding spells to rolls made by the player gives them more todo instead of having the DM roll a lot of saves for a player action.
+This should increase the feeling of having the initiative for the players and makes larger numbers of enemies more manageable.

 ### Hitpoints and Heals

 TODO: How do hitpoints and heals increase with levels?